Danfrost15/VRDevelopmentInUnity/VR_Development_in_Unity.md

 Step 3: Set Up XR Plugin Management

 1. Go to `Edit > Project Settings > XR Plugin Management`
-2. Click Install XR Plugin Management if not already installed.
+2. Click Install XR Plugin Management if it is not already installed.
 3. Enable the plugin for your target platform (e.g., OpenXR for cross-device compatibility, or Oculus for Meta Quest).

 Step 4: Install Essential Packages